yegor256/blog/_drafts/_tickets.md

 what is broken, not how it should be fixed;
 here is [why]({% pst 2014/nov/2014-11-24-principles-of-bug-tracking %}#5-report-when-it-is-broken).

+Never start discussions, always report problems;
+if something is not clear&mdash;it's a bug in documentation, it is broken.

 Never re-open tickets;
 always start a new one even if the same problem re-appears.